britishlibrary/idp-tei/README.md

 In this repo we store the complete set of (prettified) TEI files extracted from the binary blobs, [Catalogue]XMLBlob and [Bibliography]XMLRecord.
 For link to an index for each see Wiki page [./wiki/TEI-XML-files-extracted-from-4D-blobs](https://github.com/britishlibrary/idp-tei/wiki/TEI-XML-files-extracted-from-4D-blobs)

 We also store copies of the various XSL stylsheets (version 1.0) used within the 4D system for converting these to HTML.
+For a Wiki page see [./wiki/XSL-stylesheets] (https://github.com/britishlibrary/idp-tei/wiki/XSL-stylesheets)